Analysing Moral Bias in Finetuned LLMs through Mechanistic Interpretability: Methodology

 We evaluated both pretrained and finetuned versions of each model to examine the role of alignment processes in amplifying moral bias.
 Let $M_p$ and $M_f$ denote the pretrained and finetuned versions of a model, respectively.
 For each model version, we generate responses to the dataset of moral scenarios $X = \{x_1, x_2, \ldots, x_n\}$, with $n=80$, where each scenario $x_i$ is presented under a positive or negative moral valence condition.
 Specifically, we split these scenarios into two sets: $X_{\text{neg}}$ and $X_{\text{pos}}$, each consisting of 40 scenarios based on the given sample side effect.
 The intentionality attribution score $I_{x_i}^{(t)}\in [0,10]$ over the scenario $x_i$ for test $t$ is the numerical intentionality rating.

-\paragraph{Generation Settings} To introduce variability and simulate a distribution similar to human responses, we employed stochastic sampling with a fixed seed of 0 while randomizing the temperature $T$ over 283 generations per model.
+\paragraph{Generation Settings} To obtain a response distribution wide enough for meaningful statistical comparison with the human baseline, we employed stochastic sampling with a fixed seed of 0 while randomizing the temperature $T$ over 283 generations per model.
 The parameter $T$ was sampled from a uniform distribution $\mathcal{U}(T_{\text{min}}, T_{\text{max}})$ to prevent deterministic completions and allow the model to express a range of plausible interpretations, where $T_{\text{min}}=0.85$ and $T_{\text{max}}=1.15$.
 This range was chosen to introduce controlled response stochasticity, approximating the natural variability observed in human moral judgement.
 It balances diversity and coherence, avoiding degeneration known to occur at higher values \cite{Holtzman_2020}.
-Additionally, recent work suggests that even with stochastic sampling, LLMs tend to underrepresent human behavioral diversity \cite{Qiu_2024}.
+Importantly, these generations are \emph{not} intended to simulate 283 independent agents, but rather to probe a broad portion of the model's output distribution because prior work suggests that LLMs systematically underrepresent human behavioural diversity under fixed decoding settings~\cite{Qiu_2024}.